DujeVatavuk/EZOrder/README.md

 - MODERATOR: Username: Moderator, Password: 1234.
 - DB: Name: EZOrder, Username: test, Password: test.

-ATTENTION
+ATTENTION:
 In folder SQLScripts there ar two scripts that you have to run before running application.
+We used MsSQL for our DB.
-- EZOrderScriptSchema is an SQL script for empty database.
+- EZOrderScriptSchema is an SQL script for empty DB.
-- EZOrderScriptSchemaData is an SQL script for filed database.
+- EZOrderScriptSchemaData is an SQL script for filed DB.

 Both scripts miss DB & DB log adress, you have to fill that on your own.